chairbender/object-calisthenics-analyzer/README.md

 So, figure out if a method is acting as a getter / setter, and try to design your code so you can TELL a class to do something instead of ASKing it for some data.
 Tell Employee to be paid (employee.pay()) instead of doing getSalary() and getBonus() and then calling BankAccount.setValue() with the value of that calculation.
 Tell, don't ask.

+## Contributing
+Please create issues to send me any suggestions you have for improving the API or any problems you encounter while using it.